-- A. A detailed flowchart outlining which firm managers are responsible for each implementation of a firm's strategy and when these implementations are to take place. - B. A cause and effect diagram of the relationships among the balanced scorecard perspectives to show how the achievement of critical success factors in each perspective affects the achievement of goals in other perspectives and the overall financial performance of the firm. - C. A framework for the firm to achieve a desired organizational change in strategy while mapping the successes of other firms within the industry. - D. None of the above. - 30.
+- A. A detailed flowchart outlining which firm managers are responsible for each implementation of a firm's strategy and when these implementations are to take place. - B. A cause and effect diagram of the relationships among the balanced scorecard perspectives to show how the achievement of critical success factors in each perspective affects the achievement of goals in other perspectives and the overall financial performance of the firm. - C. A framework for the firm to achieve a desired organizational change in strategy while mapping the successes of other firms within the industry. - D. None of these answer choices are correct. - 30.
 Sustainability is the balancing of short and long term goals in all three dimensions of the company's performance.
 Those three areas are: - A. Economic, social, and environmental. - B. Economic, social, and financial. - C. Economic, environmental, and political. - D. Social, environmental, and financial. - 31.
 Over the past several years it has become increasingly important for firms to improve achievement towards their social and environmental responsibilities.
 What is the best way the management accountant can help the firm improve on sustainability? - A. Participate in programs of environmental organizations. - B. Develop and implement a legal staff and public relations staff for dealing with sustainability issues that may affect the firm. - C. Develop and implement a sustainability scorecard. - D. Risk management.

 - 32. In terms of strategic cost management for not-for-profit organizations, which of the following is false? - A. Not-for-profit organizations can benefit from strategic cost management since they must prove their effectiveness and efficiency to a number of different stakeholders. - B. The balanced scorecard can be used to measure the organization's performance. - C. Value chain analysis can be used for analyzing the organization's product design, product testing, advertising, and production processes. - D. SWOT analysis is most helpful for non-profit organizations when it deals with the organization's competitive threats, opportunities, and critical success factors. - 33.
 In order to remain competitive in the contemporary business environment, several firms have started training their employees to stop viewing problems as strictly functional that is, as only a marketing problem, or an accounting problem, for example.
-What does this trend illustrate about strategic management? - A. There has been a renewed emphasis on integrative thinking and solving problem crossfunctionally. - B. Functional barriers are an inherent part of a company's value chain. - C. Firms are increasingly seeing the value of business intelligence - D. SWOT analysis is designed to break down functional barriers.
+What does this trend illustrate about strategic management? - A. There has been a renewed emphasis on integrative thinking and solving problem crossfunctionally. - B. Functional barriers are an inherent part of a company's value chain. - C. Firms are increasingly seeing the value of business intelligence. - D. SWOT analysis is designed to break down functional barriers. - 34.
+Which of the following organizations presents awards to firms that excel at execution of strategy, based on criteria such as leadership, marketing, strategic planning and process management? - A. International Organization for Standardization. - B. Malcolm Baldrige National Quality Program. - C. Global Reporting Initiative. - D. World Resources Institute. - E. American Institute of Certified Public Accountants.